 Why You’d Want to Create a Virtual Machine

-For example, when the “Hi, we’re from Windows” scammers came calling, we ran their software in a virtual machine to see what they would actually do—the virtual machine prevented the scammers from accessing the computer’s real operating system and files.
+For example, when the “Hi, we’re from Windows” scammers came calling, we ran their software in a VM to see what they would actually do—the VM prevented the scammers from accessing our computer’s real operating system and files.

-Virtual Machine Programs
+Virtual Machine Apps

 There are several different virtual machine programs you can choose from:

-- VMware Player (Windows, Linux): VMware has their own line of virtual machine programs.
+- VMware Player: (Windows, Linux): VMware has their own line of virtual machine programs.
 You can use VMware Player on Windows or Linux as a free, basic virtual machine tool.
 More advanced features—many of which are found in VirtualBox for free—require upgrading to the paid VMware Workstation program.
 We recommend starting out with VirtualBox, but if it doesn’t work properly you may want to try VMware Player.